DVCodeLabs/RunQL/docs/erd-guide.md

 # ERD Guide

-RunQL can generate ERDs from introspected schemas and save artifacts in your workspace.
+RunQL can generate ERDs from introspected schemas and save artifacts in the active RunQL storage root.

 ## Commands